AmdtelWebComponents/OWC-Library/AI_CONTEXT.md

 # AI Development Context - OWC Library

+## Recent Progress (July 2025)
+- **Wallet Address Display**: Login component now displays Cardano wallet addresses in bech32 format, matching the Lace wallet UI.
+Handles both hex and base64 encodings from all major wallets (Lace, Nami, Eternl, etc.).
+- **Lit Event Handler Fix**: Fixed a bug where the Create Profile button caused a runtime error due to incorrect event handler assignment.
+Now uses a function for @click.
+- **Debug Output Cleanup**: Removed unnecessary debug console logs and UI output for a cleaner user experience.
+- **Wasm Support**: Added vite-plugin-wasm to the login component's Vite config to support WebAssembly imports required by cardano-serialization-lib-browser.
+- **Testing**: All features tested and working as expected as of this commit.

 ## Project Overview

 **OWC Library** is a comprehensive web components library built with Lit, designed for decentralized applications using Cardano blockchain and IPFS.
 The project follows Open Web Components best practices and uses a monorepo structure with Lerna and Nx.